 One kitten stood out from the rest by reason of his energy, agility and daring.
 He was jet black but with a white 'star' on his chest, a white underlip and feet that 'seemed to have been dipped in snow'.
 Flinders took to him straight away and named him Trim.
 (The name derives from Laurence Sterne's novel Tristram Shandy in which Uncle Toby's manservant James Butler, who attended to his master 'with great fidelity and affection', went by the name of Trim.)
-Flinders later wrote a little essay about his cat, A Biographical Tribute to Trim the Cat; it lay hidden for many years in the archives of the National Maritime Museum, Greenwich, England, until published for the first time in 1973.
+Flinders later wrote a little essay about his cat, A Biographical Tribute to the Memory of Trim; it lay hidden for many years in the archives of the National Maritime Museum, Greenwich, England, until published for the first time in 1973.
 It is from that essay that we learn much about Trim, and Flinders' feelings for and admiration of him.

 He observes that, as a kitten, Trim's energetic activities sometimes led to his falling overboard while the ship was in harbour, but he was unfazed, had no fear of water and seemed to be naturally able to swim.
 When a rope was thrown for him he 'took hold of it like a man and ran up it like a cat', wrote Flinders.
 He was soon able to mount the gangway steps quicker than any member of the ship's crew.
 'He grew up to be one of the finest animals I ever saw,' observed his master; 'his tail was long, large and bushy . . . his head was small and round his physiognomy bespoke intelligence and confidence his whiskers were long and graceful and his ears were cropped in a beautiful curve.'
 Trim normally weighed between 10 and 12 pounds (4½ to 5½ kilos).